optimizers/nlpy/doc/tricks/metis-tricks.rst

 top-level directory of the METIS tree.
 NLPy will happily select the dynamic library if it is present.
 If not, it will choose the static library.

+Thanks to the flag `-install_name`, you will not have to move libmetis.dylib to a place in your `LD_LIBRARY_PATH`.
+This can only be done for the dynamic library.